Ledger-Donjon/ledger-donjon.github.io/threat-model.md

 permalink: /threat-model/
 ---

-This page is intended to describe the threat model of Ledger Nano S and Nano X devices.
+This page is intended to describe the threat model of Ledger devices.
 It first lists the main security objectives the devices intend to fulfill.
 Then it describes the security mechanisms implemented in order to actually reach these objectives.
 The associated threats to these security mechanisms are also mentioned.

 ## Security Objectives

-The main security objective of the Ledger Nano devices is to provide a **physical and logical** security to users' funds.
+The main security objective of the Ledger devices is to provide a **physical and logical** security to users' funds.
 This objective can be divided in the following sub-objectives:

 1. Guarantee the **confidentiality of user seeds and private keys**.
 2. Ensure the use of digital assets is performed under **user consent**.
 In particular, the device shall prevent attackers from misleading the end user (e.g. by displaying arbitrary data on the device screen).
 3. Provide a mechanism allowing the user to verify that her device is **genuine**.